 - After chopping the dark bittersweet chocolate, run the chocolate chunks through a sifter to sift out the smaller pieces (flakes) of chocolate, leaving the larger pieces for the cookies.
 Use the smaller pieces for hot cocoa.

-- I’ve only made this recipe with fresh brewed espresso, not espresso powder.
+- For this recipe you’ll need fresh brewed espresso, not espresso powder.
 Strong coffee may be used in place of espresso but the mocha flavor will be muted.

 - Be sure to refrigerate the dough for at least one hour prior to scooping.
 This will help marry flavors, stiffen the dough to make it easier to scoop and allow the flour to fully hydrate.
 Resting in the fridge makes a difference, don’t skip it.